 |IRENE posing in traditional attire, 1983|

 Unlike most other Mavuthela artists, Irene was not kept under the wing of one single producer.
 This freedom allowed her to contribute to hundreds of recordings of varying styles and genres under several different black producers employed by Gallo.
 Irene also continued to simultaneously record Venda versions of the music she produced at Mavuthela for the SABC.
-In 1978, under the production of West Nkosi, Irene recorded songs for her first full LP which was eponymously released as Irene and The Sweet Melodians.
-Among the tracks was “Mudavhini”, Irene’s first Venda song for a commercial record company since 1972.
-Alas, it was only one of two Venda songs on the LP.
-In addition, there were two songs performed in Xhosa and also two in English.
-“You Promise” was a new version of a song Irene had originally recorded with her Troubadour session mates in the early 1960s.
+In 1978, under the production of West Nkosi, Irene recorded two smash hit Venda recordings, "Mudi Uno" and "Mudavhini".
+In the same session, Irene recorded the English pop tune “You Promise”, a new version of a song Irene had originally recorded with her Troubadour session mates in the early 1960s.
 The new recording was an up-to-date version complete with swinging soul beat and the trademark Irene Mawela serenade.
 ‘Never forget that you are still in my dreams… oh, yeah… darling, never ever worry, ‘cause happy days are coming soon, I know…’ croons Irene to her sweetheart.